 Most of all, she's Tyler's mom; the late-Richard and Hazel's daughter and sister to Tommy, Charles, Kenneth and Linda.

 "My parents taught me a long time ago that you win in life with people," Summitt said.
 "And that's important, because if you hang with winners, you stand a great chance of being a winner."

 Patricia Sue Head Summitt was born on June 14, 1952, in Clarksville, Tenn., the daughter of Richard and Hazel Albright Head.
 She was the fourth of five children - Tommy, Charles, Kenneth and Linda -- and the first girl.
 Growing up on the family farm, her late father (he passed away on Oct.
 23, 2005) was a no-nonsense disciplinarian.
 Hard work was the norm from sunrise to sundown and all five children had a variety of chores assigned to them daily.

 Becoming a mother in 1990, her story of going into labor on a recruiting trip to future-Lady Vol Michelle Marciniak's home is legendary.
 With her water broken, she still completed the recruiting visit in Macungie, Pa., and then flew home to Knoxville, urging the pilots not to stop so her son would be born in Tennessee.
-With her son, Ross "Tyler" Summitt, graduated from UT, married (the former AnDe Ragsdale) and serving as head coach at Louisiana Tech, Summitt still enjoys living at the family compound along the banks of the Tennessee River.
+With her son, Ross "Tyler" Summitt, graduated from UT, married (to the former AnDe Ragsdale) and serving as head coach at Louisiana Tech, Summitt still enjoys living at the family compound along the banks of the Tennessee River.